Senate Should Confirm Hayden

 May 25, 2006

-Authors: Bob Graham, Former Senior Research Fellow, Belfer Center for Science and International Affairs, 2005-2006, Graham Allison, Director, Belfer Center for Science and International Affairs; Douglas Dillon Professor of Government, Harvard Kennedy School
+Authors: Bob Graham, Former Senior Fellow, Belfer Center for Science and International Affairs, 2005-2006, Graham Allison, Director, Belfer Center for Science and International Affairs, Harvard Kennedy School

 As a former Democratic senator who chaired the Senate Select Committee on Intelligence and a former assistant secretary of defense in the Clinton administration, we strongly support the confirmation of Gen. Michael Hayden to be the director of the CIA.
 If confirmed, we believe he will be a great, potentially even legendary leader of an organization desperately in need of continuity of effective leadership.